mukhal/mukhal.github.io/_posts/2017-10-10-Step-by-Step-Text-Classification-Tutorial-using-Tensorflow.md

 ---
 layout: post
-title: Text Classification with Tensorflow
+title: Step-by-Step Text Classification Tutorial using Tensorflow
 ---

 In this post, I will walk you through using Tensorflow to classify news articles.